boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-throughput-advice-blob.md

 This document does not assume nor preclude any specific signaling protocol to share the throughput advices.
 These parameters are independent of the channel that is used by hosts to discover such policies.

-Whether host-to-network, network-to-host, or both policies are returned in a throughput advice is deployment specific.
+Whether host-to-network, network-to-host, or both policies are included in a throughput advice is deployment specific.
 All these combinations are supported in this document.

-Also, one more throughput advice instances may be returned for a given traffic direction.
+Also, one or more throughput advice instances may be returned for a given traffic direction.
 Each of these instances may cover a specific traffic category.

 The document leverages existing technologies for configuring policies in provider networks. {{sec-overview}} provides a brief overview of how inbound policies are enforced in ingress network nodes.
 The reader may refer to {{?RFC2697}}, {{?RFC2698}}, and {{?RFC4115}} for examples of how various combinations of Committed Information Rate (CIR), Committed Burst Size (CBS), Excess Information Rate (EIR), Excess Burst Size (EBS), Peak Information Rate (PIR), and Peak Burst Size (PBS) are used for policing.
 Typically: